discretize/discretize-guides/builds/elementalist/condi-weaver/index.md

 <Warning>

-If you do want to switch any of your utilites in favor of one of the skills listed above, you should prioritise dropping <Skill name="Glyph of Elemental Power"/> before <Skill name="Primordial Stance"/> and <Skill name="Signet of fire"/>.
+If you do want to switch any of your utilites in favor of one of the skills listed below, you should prioritise dropping <Skill name="Glyph of Elemental Power"/> before <Skill name="Primordial Stance"/> and <Skill name="Signet of fire"/>.

 </Warning>